Bull Terriers

 HISTORY:

-In 1850, a man named James Hinks of Birmingham, England, standardized this new breed by selectively breeding these Bull and Terrier mixes with other breeds, like the now extinct White English Terrier.
-Hinks’ breeding efforts produced an all white Bull Terrier with a longer head, a more symmetrical body, and straighter legs than were common in the older style breed.
-The entire time Hinks was breeding dogs, he only bred white dogs, which he called “Bull Terriers” to distinguish them from the original Bull and Terrier breed.
-This new breed was called the “Hinks’ breed”, and was often referred to as “The White Cavalier” as the dog was bred to defend itself and its family, but never to initiate hostility.
+In 1850, James Hinks of Birmingham, England, standardized this new breed by selectively breeding these Bull and Terrier mixes with other breeds, such as the now-extinct White English Terrier.
+Hinks’ breeding efforts produced an all-white Bull Terrier with a longer head, more symmetrical body, and straighter legs than the older breeds.
+He exclusively bred white dogs, calling them “Bull Terriers” to distinguish them from the original Bull and Terrier type.
+This new breed was referred to as the “Hinks’ breed” or “The White Cavalier” because the dog was bred to defend itself and its family, but never to initiate hostility.

 APPEARANCE: